- This story is regularly updated for relevance. Last updated: Aug. 2, 2021

 Broad vaccination efforts across the United States have led to millions of doses administered each day.
 With each fresh vaccination, the U.S. comes one step closer to loosening restrictions and returning Americans to their normal lives.
 Many states have loosened or completely lifted restrictions, however, prompting questions about what activities are safe to participate in following a full vaccination.
 For instance, is it safe to attend a wedding after you get the vaccine?

 In most states, people are allowed to attend weddings as long as the guest list isn’t too long.

-New York Gov. Andrew Cuomo announced in March that weddings could resume in that state with a maximum capacity of 50% or 150 people.
-All attendees will need to receive clearance from the health department and will be encouraged to get tested before the event, according to NBC News.
-A number of other states have followed suit, with New Jersey allowing weddings and other events at or under 35% capacity and Connecticut allowing religious gatherings at or under 50% capacity.
+New York Gov. Andrew Cuomo announced in May that weddings could resume in that state with a maximum capacity of 250 people inside or 500 outdoors.
+A number of other states have followed suit, with New Jersey allowing weddings and some other events to be capped at 250.

 The vaccines currently in distribution in the U.S. all protect against severe illness or death due to COVID-19.
 After getting a vaccine, it is far safer to participate in any social activities, but the vaccines don’t offer complete protection.
 The fact that children aged 12-15 can now get the Pfizer vaccine is also a positive development.

 There is a small window of possibility that infection can still occur, a danger that is elevated by the existence of several variants, though early indications show that Moderna and Pfizer have done well against those mutations.
 Breakthrough infections, though, are possible in vaccinated people, but the risk of hospitalization or death is tiny.

 Traveling to and from weddings is another risk factor.
 While this risk can be combatted through mask-wearing, physical distancing, and careful handwashing, any long-distance travel will heighten the risk of spreading COVID-19 at a large event.